jcraigk/blog/_projects/gigtablet.md

 ---
 title: GigTablet
-excerpt: An app that helps musicians plan and perform gigs
+excerpt: An app for gigging musicians that manages songs and setlists
 header:
-  image: /assets/images/projects/gigtablet-wide.png
+  image: /assets/images/projects/gigtablet-header.png
-  teaser: /assets/images/projects/gigtablet-wide.png
+  teaser: /assets/images/projects/gigtablet-header.png
 ---

 As someone with generally bad memory for chords and meloides, I need notes when I'm gigging.
 Chords, lyrics, melodies, etc. For years I used Apple MainStage for this purpose.
 On the left was a list of songs and on the right were the notes for each one, a simple and effective setup.
 This provided quick searching and immediate access to notes for each song.